Silicon Valley Goes to Space

 “We can count how many cars are in a parking lot, but we probably can’t tell you it’s a Buick versus a Honda,” said Berkenstock.

-The company plans to launch its first two satellites from rockets in Kazakhstan, starting sometime by the end of this year.
+The company launched its first two satellites from rockets in Kazakhstan in November 2013.
 A few years from now, the satellites may launch aboard SpaceX rockets fromVandenberg Air Force Base, he said.